How to Get Managers to Commit to Strategic Performance Management

 Methods for Gaining Strategic Performance Management Buy-In

 Regular Feedback.
 Checking in regularly helps employees and managers gauge how things are going between performance reviews.
 When the employee is on track, affirmations often inspire increased effort.
 When the employee is off track, corrective measures can be identified.
-Perhaps the greatest impact a manager can make in building credibility and relationship with an employee is to be skillful at providing open, honest, and trustworthy feedback.
+Perhaps the greatest impact a manager can make in building credibility and a relationship with an employee is to be skillful at providing open, honest, and trustworthy feedback.
 Delivered well, even bad news helps an employee know where they stand and removes the fear of the unknown.

 Putting It All Together as Strategic Performance Management

-Each of the above components must to work together in an integrated system for the performance management strategy to be effective and sustainable.
+Each of the above components must work together in an integrated system for the performance management strategy to be effective and sustainable.
 We designed BLOOM® to incorporate each of the essential elements, which helps HR, managers, and employees stay on the same page.

 Share Your Experience